srest2021/atclean/README.md

 ### `plotloop.py`

 This script allows you to generate a summary PDF file of diagnostic plots based on existing cleaned and/or averaged light curves.

+To instead generate this summary PDF file while running the cleaning script, add `-p` to your command.
+An example is available [here](#example-command-plot).

 #### Arguments
 Arguments will override default config file settings if specified.